 Another thing that makes Keurig machines convenient is the fact that the open you the doors to 60 different beverage brands.
 Again, all you have to do is purchase your favorite K-Cups and have a quick coffee fix whenever you want.
 But even though making coffee with a Keurig is fast enough, picking the right Keurig for you might not be something you should do fast.
 Sure, these machines might have many similarities, but trust us, you don’t want to end up saying, ‘Ugh, I wish my Keurig had this and that.’
 That said, if you’ve made up your mind that you want a Keurig and if you’re often thinking to yourself, ‘Which Keurig should I buy?’, maybe you should let us guide you to that answer.

-Keurigs might be simple and convenient, but that doesn’t mean that they’re all the same one coffee maker being remade over and over again.
-They are still all very simple, but they have different features, brew different cup sizes and come with different programmable settings.
+So far, Keurig coffee makers belong to the Keurig 1.0 and 2.0 series.
+The two Keurig series might have simple and convenient coffee maker models, but that doesn’t mean that they’re all the same one coffee maker being remade over and over again.
+They are still all very simple, but they have different features, brew different cup sizes, and come with different programmable settings.
 Let’s see what different Keurigs differ on.

 There is no shame in purchasing a larger Keurig and there is no shame in getting a smaller one.
 Having a Keurig in your home or office is all about convenience, after all, so why would you make things inconvenient for yourself by buying a coffee maker that is simply not the one you need?
 A coffee makers size should not be underestimated.
 You can have different reasons why you want a coffee maker of a particular size and that’s perfectly fine.